Terreii/hoodie-plugin-store-crypto/README.md

 A huge thank you to those projects and their maintainers.

-- To result the same behaviour, many of the tests in this plugin are adjusted versions of [hoodie-store-client](https://github.com/hoodiehq/hoodie-store-client) tests.
+- To result the same behavior, many of the tests in this plugin are adjusted versions of [hoodie-store-client](https://github.com/hoodiehq/hoodie-store-client) tests.
 - The Encryption used here are adjusted versions of [@calvinmetcalf's crypto-pouch's](https://github.com/calvinmetcalf/crypto-pouch) encryption functions.

 ## Usage